osm-hr/mapproxy-hr/README.md

 - click `OK`
 - repeat for all wanted layers

+When adding layers, you may want to click on "eye" icon and increase "Gamma", so imagery is not so washed-out

 ## List of layers and TMS URLs

 - dgu.hr: Croatia 2011 Aerial imagery (mapproxy)